gldog/concurrent_git_merge/README.md

                                   --merge-branch-template "merge/...$DATE_STR" \
                                   --logs-dir "./logs/$DATE_STRING" \
                                   ...
-      --no-pull             Skip the git pull command.
-Allows to merge a local-only source-branch that has no tracking remote-branch.
       -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                             Defaults to INFO.
       --pre-script PRE_SCRIPT
                             This script is executed at the begin of each repo's merge-task.
 Here you can clone the repos, install merge-drivers, and others.
 This script doesn't run in the repo's directory.
-Therefore the Git-command must be given with '-C',
-                            or you have to change to the repo's directory in the script.
-                            This script runs in an environment with repo-specific environment variables
+Therefore the Git-command must be given with '-C $MGR_REPO_DIR', or you have to change to the repo's directory in the script.
+This script runs in an environment with repo-specific environment variables exposed:
-                            exposed:
                               o MGR_REPO_LOCAL_NAME From parameter -r/--repos-data the 1st part
                                                     'repo_local_name'.
                               o MGR_SOURCE_BRANCH   From parameter -r/--repos-data the 2nd part